zatrit/quickrescan/README.md

-# Lethal Company mod example
+# QuickRescan
+Allows you to quickly rescan items.

 ### Compilation from source